synapsestudios/fetch-client/README.md

 });
 ```

-#### Removing middleware
+#### Removing plugins
-By adding a name to your middleware object you can then reference it and remove it.
-Naming middleware is only required if you wish to use this feature to remove middleware.
+By adding a name to your plugin object you can then reference it and remove it.
+Naming plugins is only required if you wish to use this feature to remove plugins.

 ```
-var myMiddleware {
+var myPlugin {
-  name: 'myMiddleware',
+  name: 'myPlugin',
   onStart: function(request) {
     return request;
   }
 }

-myClient.addMiddleware(myMiddleware);
+myClient.addPlugin(myPlugin);
-myClient.removeMiddleware('myMiddleware');
+myClient.removePlugin('myPlugin');
 ```

 #### Adding helper methods

 ```
-var myMiddleware = {
+var myPlugin = {
   helpers : {
     newHelperFunction: function() {
       // do something